shobhit-arora/DataScienceApps/README.md

 # DataScienceApps-Python

-### To open the stock app use this link : https://share.streamlit.io/shobhit-arora/datascienceapps-python/main/Stock.py
+### 1.To open the stock app use this link : https://share.streamlit.io/shobhit-arora/datascienceapps-python/main/Stock.py